What is the Secondary Annuity Market?

 Since then, the industry has quickly developed into a profitable market, functioning amid minimal regulation.
 Companies in the primary annuity market objected to the second-, third- and fourth-hand sale of their products, believing the sales undermined the rationale behind them.
 If the point of a structured settlement is to prevent the misuse or dissipation of a lump-sum payment, which historically had been awarded to personal injury victims, how could converting it back to a lump-sum payment be in the best interest of the payee?

 Government regulators were not swayed, and the secondary market persisted.
 However, the lack of uniformity and regulations for factoring company practices left annuitants vulnerable.
 Unsophisticated annuitants sold their payment rights at steep discounts, and some unscrupulous factoring companies purchased payment rights with little regard for the future financial needs of their sellers.

-Despite its controversial start, state governments recognized the secondary market supplied a demand in the annuity industry.
-People wanted their money and wanted an ability to swap their long-term payment rights for money now.
+Despite its controversial start, state governments recognized that the secondary market fulfilled a demand in the annuity industry.
+People wanted their money and wanted the ability to swap their long-term payment rights for money now.
 Governments also realized the secondary market needed regulation.

-Two other protections were introduce in the form of, the National Structured Settlements Trade Association (NSSTA, formed in 1985), and the National Association of Settlement Purchasers (1996).
+Other protections introduced include the National Structured Settlements Trade Association in 1985 and the National Association of Settlement Purchasers in 1996.
 These associations monitor legislative activity and work to protect annuity owners and the companies purchasing payments.

-Other factors which keep the secondary market strong:
+Other factors that increase the need for a secondary market include: